 Business interruption insurance, or business income coverage, covers income a company loses when its operations are suspended because the insured property has been damaged or destroyed by a covered peril.
 The insurer will reimburse the company for losses it incurs while the property is being repaired or replaced.
 It can be bought alone or as an add-on to commercial property insurance.

 Most business income policies do count a government blocking access to a business as a trigger for interruption, but only if the government's order is initiated by property damage.
-Because the spring 2020 shutdown orders stemmed from the coronavirus pandemic, not property damage, these policies probably don't cover the resulting income losses.
-What’s more, some commercial property policies specifically exclude any losses related to a virus or bacteria.

 Why You’re Likely Not Covered